napari/napari/docs/explanations/rendering.md

 # Framerate

 Most screens refresh at 60Hz.
 To look and feel fully responsive a GUI application should strive to draw at 60Hz as well.
-If 60Hz is not possible, however, refreshing as fast as possible is important because the user experience degrades rapidly as the refresh rate gets slower:
+If 60Hz cannot be acheived rendering as fast as possible is desired.
+The user experience degrades rapidly as the refresh rate gets slower:

 | Framerate | Milliseconds | User Experience |
 | --------- | ------------ | --------------- |